HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 ![An example of a .PNG map export from Social Explorer showing people age 18-34 by tract in Somerville and Cambridge](media/map.png)

-![An example of the map legend which is exported from social explorer from the previous map](media/legend.png) _Example of a rendered map exported from Social Explorer, showing percent of people aged 18-34 in Somerville and Cambridge_
+![An example of the map legend which is exported from social explorer from the previous map](media/legend.png)

+_Example of a rendered map materials auto-exported from Social Explorer, showing percent of people aged 18-34 in Somerville and Cambridge_

 ### Times when you will probably need to download and process geospatial data